mechatroner/sublime_rainbow_csv/README.md

 #### "rbql_backend_language"
 Type: _string_
-Default: _"python"_
+Default: _"Python"_
-Allowed values: _"python"_, _"js"_
+Allowed values: _"Python"_, _"JS"_

-RBQL host language.
+RBQL backend language.
-In order to use RBQL with Java Script (js) you need to have Node JS installed and added to your system path.
+In order to use RBQL with JavaScript (JS) you need to have Node JS installed and added to your system path.

-To use Java Script add this line to your settings file: `"rbql_backend_language": "js",`
+To use JavaScript add this line to your settings file: `"rbql_backend_language": "JS"`

 #### "rbql_output_format"